ProtoTest/ProtoTest.Golem/README.md

 ###Event driven WebDriver C# Framework

-Golem is an event-driven framework written in C# for Selenium-WebDriver and Gallio/MbUnit.
-It sits on top of gallio and webdriver to help make automating easier, as an incredible amount of additional information is included automatically in the report.
-It was designed for tests written using the page object design pattern.
-Without something like Golem it’s difficult to build and maintain a large-scale (enterprise) suite of selenium tests.
-Most companies will build something similar, as without it there will be an incredibly large amount of duplicate code.
+Golem is an event-driven test framework written in C# for Selenium-WebDriver and Gallio/MbUnit.
+It builds on gallio's excellent reporting and web driver's automation library, adding a framework for more flexible testing using the Page Object pattern.
+Golem encapsulates the code and best practices most companies need for wrangling enterprise-scale test suites.

-Its primary purpose is threefold:
+Golem test suites are structured as typical unit tests.
+Each test is marked with the MbUnit unit [Test] attribute--each Test becomes executable separately by Gallio Icarus or testdriven.net.
+By default, the framework will automatically launch Firefox on your local browser before each test, and instantiates a webdriver instance.
+All settings, such as which browsers to use, can be modified via the Config class, or an App.Config file.

+Golem includes a variety of "features" that get started automatically.
+For example, having each webdriver command written to the test log.
+Further, Golem is event-driven, and has a variety of events that get triggered automatically.
+In your test class you can define methods that are called when these events are fired.

+Golem has three goals:
--	Simplify/reduce coding by providing an enhanced Webdriver API and shared common functions
+-	Simplify the design and coding costs of automation test suites by providing an enhanced Webdriver API and an intelligently designed library
--	Define and enforce an organizational structure that standardizes how tests are written and helps with code readability and re-use
+-	Define and enforce a standard test structure which facilitates code readability and re-use
--	Provide “features” that can enhance webdriver functionality, such as diagnostic information (screenshots, HTTP requests).
+-	Provide features that enhance webdriver functionality, such as diagnostic information (screenshots, HTTP requests).

 ####Included Features:
 -	Standard app.config file can be used to turn on/off or configure all features.